Humberston: History

-Education, sports and government
+Education and sports

-A comprehensive school, Humberston Academy (formerly known as the Humberston School and the Humberston Maths and Computing College) is located on Humberston Avenue.
-Next to the academy is one of the village's primary schools, Humberston Cloverfields Primary School.
-The Village has at least two football teams based out of it, The Coach House and Fosse Water Treatment FC.
+A comprehensive school, Humberston Academy (formerly Humberston School and the Humberston Maths and Computing College) is located on Humberston Avenue.
+Next to the academy is Humberston Cloverfields Primary School.

+The village has at least two football teams based out of it, Coach House and Fosse Water Treatment FC.
 Both teams play in the Grimsby, Cleethorpes and District Sunday League.
-Due to a lack of local facilities both teams regularly play in nearby Bradley Village.
-A now extinct team Humberston FC used to also play in the Grimsby, Cleethorpes and District Sunday League.
+Because of a lack of facilities both teams regularly play in nearby Bradley village.

+An extinct team Humberston FC also played in the Grimsby, Cleethorpes and District Sunday League.
-Council members

-North East Lincolnshire Council has one electoral ward within Humberston which is Humberston and New Waltham.
-All of the councillors for the ward currently are Conservatives.

-Humberston and New Waltham Ward representatives are: